Ermilin/ermilin.github.io/src/_posts/GSAP-Marquee.md

 ### Steps

-The elements are placed on the X axis using gsap.set and the total width of our placed elements which accumulates throughout our iteration.
+The elements are placed on the X-axis using gsap.set and the total width of the placed elements which accumulates throughout the iteration.

 ```javascript
 let accWidth = 0;